ansible/ansible/docs/docsite/rst/user_guide/playbooks_delegation.rst

 This section covers all of these features.
 For examples of these items in use, `please see the ansible-examples repository <https://github.com/ansible/ansible-examples/>`_.
 There are quite a few examples of zero-downtime update procedures for different kinds of applications.

-You should also consult the :doc:`modules` section, various modules like 'ec2_elb', 'nagios', and 'bigip_pool', and 'netscaler' dovetail neatly with the concepts mentioned here.
+You should also consult the :ref:`modules` section, various modules like 'ec2_elb', 'nagios', and 'bigip_pool', and 'netscaler' dovetail neatly with the concepts mentioned here.

-You'll also want to read up on :doc:`playbooks_reuse_roles`, as the 'pre_task' and 'post_task' concepts are the places where you would typically call these modules.
+You'll also want to read up on :ref:`playbooks_reuse_roles`, as the 'pre_task' and 'post_task' concepts are the places where you would typically call these modules.

 Be aware that certain tasks are impossible to delegate, i.e. `include`, `add_host`, `debug`, etc as they always execute on the controller.